 The definition of “adverse employment action” for purposes of a disparate treatment claim comes from Chuang v.
 University of California Davis, Board of Trustees, 225 F.3d 1115, 1126 (9th Cir.
-2000) (finding that “[t]he removal of or substantial interference with work facilities important to the performance of the job constitutes a material change in the terms and conditions of a person’s employment” and therefore qualifies as an adverse employment action, but that the employer’s failure to respond to grievances did not amount to an adverse employment action because “it did not materially affect the compensation, terms, conditions, or privileges of the [plaintiffs’] employment”).
+2000) (holding that “[t]he removal of or substantial interference with work facilities important to the performance of the job constitutes a material change in the terms and conditions of a person’s employment” and therefore qualifies as an adverse employment action, but that the employer’s failure to respond to grievances did not amount to an adverse employment action because “it did not materially affect the compensation, terms, conditions, or privileges of the [plaintiffs’] employment”).
 See also Davis v.
 Team Elec.
 Co., 520 F.3d 1080, 1089 (9th Cir.
 2008) (stating definition); Kang v.
 U. Lim Am., Inc., 296 F.3d 810, 818-19 (9th Cir.
 2002) (holding that plaintiff established prima facie case of disparate treatment when defendant subjected plaintiff “to a number of adverse employment conditions, including severe verbal and physical abuse, discriminatory overtime, and termination, that constituted ‘a material change in the terms and conditions’ of [plaintiff’s] employment”).
 While a plaintiff must show

 that the adverse employment action brought about some disadvantageous change in the employment terms or conditions, that change need not be significant.
 See Muldrow v.
-City of St. Louis, 144 S. Ct.
-967, 977 (2024) (“[T]he transfer must have left [the plaintiff] worse
+City of St. Louis, 601 U.S. 346, 359 (2024) (“[T]he transfer must have left [the plaintiff] worse

-off, but need not have left her significantly so.”)
+off, but need not have left her significantly so.”).

 An “adverse employment action” is not necessarily the same as a “tangible employment action.”
 Although many tangible employment actions may also be adverse employment actions, a tangible employment action need not be adverse, such as when a supervisor coerces an employee into engaging in sexual acts by threats of discharge.
 In such a case, an employee need not actually suffer discharge or other adverse employment action to demonstrate a tangible employment action.
 See Holly D. v.
 Cal.
 Inst. of Tech., 339 F.3d 1158, 1169 (9th Cir.
 2003) (“[D]etermining not to fire an employee who has been threatened with discharge constitutes a ‘tangible employment action,’ at least where the reason for the change in the employment decision is that the employee has submitted to coercive sexual demands.”); see also Instruction 10.12 (Civil Rights—Title VII—“Tangible Employment Action” Defined).